octaos/php-integration/index.md

 <!-- WebPayAdmin::deliverOrderRows() docblock below, replace @see with apidoc links -->
 The WebPayAdmin::deliverOrderRows entrypoint method is used to deliver individual order rows.
 Supports invoice and card orders.
 (To partially deliver PaymentPlan or Direct Bank orders, please contact Svea.)

-For Invoice and Payment Plan orders, the order row status is updated at Svea following each successful request.
+For Invoice orders, the order row status is updated at Svea following each successful request.

 For card orders, an order can only be delivered once, and any non-delivered order rows will be cancelled (i.e. the order amount will be lowered by the sum of the non-delivered order rows).
 A delivered card order has status CONFIRMED at Svea.